 Opening Remarks were provided by Ben Van Barr, Editor, Journal of Law in Society.

 Moderation was provided by Veronica Walrad, Journal of Law in Society.

 On January 22, 2021 Professor Emily Berman, winner of the 2020 Levin Center Award for Excellence in Oversight Research, presented her paper Weaponizing the Office of Legal Counsel (pdf) in an online lecture hosted by the Levin Center for Oversight and Democracy.

 This law review article examines the role of the Justice Department’s Office of Legal Counsel (OLC) in oversight matters, details how OLC opinions have been used to favor the Executive Branch over Congress in inter-branch oversight disputes, and reviews possible reforms to cure imbalances created by the citation of OLC opinions in court.

 Emily Berman’s scholarship examines the unique separation-of-powers challenges that arise in the constitutional, statutory, and regulatory regimes governing national-security policy.
 She focuses in particular on ways to impose traditional conceptions of government oversight on law enforcement and intelligence operations.
 Professor Berman’s work has been published in top journals and her opinion pieces have appeared in JustSecurity, The Atlantic Online, the National Law Journal, Legal Times Online, and CNN.com.

-The Levin Center at Wayne Law was invited to speak at the Council of State Government’s National Conference 2020.
+The Levin Center for Oversight and Democracy was invited to speak at the Council of State Government’s National Conference 2020.
 The session entitled “Strengthening the Role of Legislative Oversight” was hosted by the CSG West Oversight Working Group.
 The Levin Center presentation was followed by a panel discussion hearing from three different lawmakers in different states.
 The session was moderated by Assemblyman Ken Cooley (D-CA).